It’s Easy to Make Phone Calls From Windows 10 Computers Using an Android Phone

 Although this feature is only supported on certain devices it is handy for running apps on your Android device side-by-side with your Windows 10 apps.
-Hint: phones like Samsung offerings that have “Link to Windows” application built-in are all compatible.
+Hint: phones like Samsung offerings that have a “Link to Windows” application built-in are all compatible.

 Take a Sneak Peek at New Features of Android 11

 Android version 11 was released in the fall of 2020.
 Samsung began using in some of their Galaxy devices shortly after that.
 Samsung’s latest phones are getting new features, exciting the most avid users.
-We know that major Android updates always take longer than we would like to rollout.
+We know that major Android updates always take longer than we would like to roll out.

-Although some of changes in the Android 11 release are subtle, the new operating system will change the way we use our phones.
+Although some of the changes in the Android 11 release are subtle, the new operating system will change the way we use our phones.
 The biggest thing for me is the quick-controls page that makes it a breeze to control all my smart-home devices.